 Tryon, the friendliest town in the South, is a thriving artisan community with a strong equestrian tradition and a nationally known tourism.
-More than fifteen businesses and organizations participate in the Trots, and many other shops open their doors for a full downtown Tryon experience.
+Many more businesses, restaurants and organizations participate in the Trots, and open their doors for a full downtown Tryon experience.

-Find Tryon Gallery Trot on Facebook or e-mail to (firstname.lastname@example.org) for more info.
+For further info find Tryon Gallery Trot on Facebook or e-mail to (firstname.lastname@example.org).